 What to Serve with Chicken Marbella

-- Lemony Parsley Rice (use this brown recipe as a guide—use lemon and parsley instead of lime and cilantro).
+- Lemony Parsley Rice (use this brown recipe as a guide—add lemon zest and parsley instead of lime and cilantro).

 How to Reheat Chicken Marbella

-This recipe for chicken marbella serves four to six people, but don’t let the serving size turn you away, this makes fabulous leftovers.
+This recipe for chicken marbella serves 4–6 people, but don’t let the serving size turn you away, this makes fabulous leftovers.

 - ⅓ cup pitted green olives